nishyreshmi/Entailment/README.md

 				Affiliated to APJ Abdul Kalam Technological University, Thiruvananthapuram, Kerala, India-695016.
 				Email: shreelekshmir@gecbh.ac.in

 This software prototype is developed in python3.6.9 and is working on ubuntu18.04  platform.
 The software package is executed using the driver program sent_class2_paper.py program.
+This prototype uses  statistical methods to correctly classify the sentence pairs into appropriate classes - entailment, contradiction and neutral and achieves better performanance in terms of accuracy, precision, recall and F1 measure.

 MIT License